Robin Guthrie: Career

 Guthrie's most recent releases are Emeralds (2011) and two collaboration albums with Harold Budd, Bordeaux and Winter Garden (with Eraldo Bernocchi) (both 2011).

 He played guitar on the Telefon Tel Aviv track "The Sky Is Black", from The Birds EP (2012).
 Guthrie released Fortune, his newest full-length album on 26 November 2012.

 In 2015, Guthrie and friend Mark Gardener of Ride wrote, performed and recorded an album Universal Road together.

 Guthrie currently tours live under the name "The Robin Guthrie Trio" consisting of himself, Steve Wheeler (on bass) & Antti Mäkinen (on drums).

-He works and lives in France with his wife Florence.
+He has been living in France with his wife Florence since 2001.

 Recording and production work

-In 1986, Robin Guthrie produced Felt's fourth studio album, Ignite the Seven Cannons, and the following year, he produced The Gun Club's fourth studio album, Mother Juno in Berlin.
+In 1985, Robin Guthrie produced Felt's fourth studio album, Ignite the Seven Cannons, and in 1987, he produced The Gun Club's fourth studio album, Mother Juno in Berlin.
 In 1990 he produced Lush's second EP Mad Love and a few other songs scattered on various compilation albums.
 He went on to produce their 1992 debut album Spooky and Black Spring EP (1991).

 In 2005 Guthrie mixed Amber Smith's third studio album entitled RePRINT which brought the band an international breakthrough.

+Musical style and influences

+NME likened Guthrie's style to guitarist John McKay's in 1982.
+David Stubbs considered that up until 1983, Guthrie's "generous shards of guitar seemed to owe something to Siouxsie and the Banshees' ironwashed noise and the aluminium screech of Pil".
+Guthrie cited the "big guitar noise" of the Birthday Party on "The Friend Catcher" as music that inspired him.
+He mentioned Phil Spector's works on production as "an obvious influence", naming the Ronettes' "Be My Baby" for "the big sounds".
+"The noise" made by Mark Stewart of the Pop Group on "She's Beyond Good and Evil" was another influence, along with Roy Orbison's guitar playing on "In Dreams".